boonsuli/trailerplan-db-postgres-django/README.md

 TRAILER PLAN DATABASE WITH POSTGRESQL
 =====================================

-This this is the database in postgresql for the project TRAILERPLAN in https://github.com/boonsuli/trailerpplan-user.
+This is the database in postgresql for the project TRAILERPLAN in https://github.com/boonsuli/trailerpplan-user.
 It use docker compose to launch an container docker with postgresql 12.5 and the client pgadmin 4.30.

 First :